 4. Political Pressure and International Relations

-The construction of the Berlin Wall was also influenced by political pressure exerted by both the Soviet Union and the Western powers.
-East Germany’s leadership, aiming to secure its regime and demonstrate loyalty to the Soviet Union, made the decision to build the wall.
+Part played in the construction of the Berlin Wall by political pressure, both by the Soviet Union and by Western powers.
+The wall was built in order to secure East Germany’s regime and to show loyalty to the Soviet Union, as East Germany’s leadership wanted to do.

 Conclusion

-The Berlin Wall stood as a physical and symbolic representation of the division between East and West Berlin.
-Driven by a combination of political, economic, and ideological factors, its construction aimed to halt the mass exodus of East Germans seeking a better life in the West.
+Placing the Berlin Wall represented physically and symbolically the division between East and West Berlin.
+Factors both political, economic and ideological had driven it, to halt and reverse the mass exodus of East Germans in search of a better life in the West.

-Ultimately, the fall of the Berlin Wall in 1989 symbolized the reunification of East and West Germany and marked a significant turning point in the Cold War.
-The wall’s existence and subsequent removal serve as reminders of the power of ideological division and the desire for freedom.
+The fall of the Berlin Wall in 1989 ultimately represented the reunification of East and West Germany, and signaled a kind of ending for the Cold War.
+Reminders of ideological division and the desire for freedom are the wall that exists and its removal.

 For further reading on this topic, refer to the table below for a list of recommended books:

-Now that you understand why Germany built the Berlin Wall, take a moment to reflect on its historical significance and the lessons it teaches us about the consequences of division and the pursuit of freedom.
+Now you know why Germany built the Berlin Wall, touch back on its meaning and the lessons it teaches us about what comes from division and the search for freedom.